tpatterson1996/lcc-metadata-manual/data-management/export.md

 ### **Using Export to Backup Records**

 Exporting records is the only way to save records in mdEditor.
-Maintain an “Export All” JSON file each time you finish a work session in mdEditor or switch browsers.
+You should backup by creating a JSON file each time you finish a work session in mdEditor or switch browsers.

 **BEST MANAGEMENT PRACTICES**